 Unlike a lot of the tools and techniques on WorkshopBank it focuses on improving only 1 key process – how to make decisions in a better way.

-Most groups and teams can improve that side of the way they work don’t you think?
+Most groups and teams can improve decision making, don’t you think?

 Why is it useful?